vetal-esher/MT32-DIT/README.md

 <p float="left"><img src="images/pcbway1.jpg" width="50%"><img src="images/pcbway2.jpg" width="50%"></p>

 <p>Final design assumes, that the original PCM54HP will be desoldered from MT-32 mainboard, and then socketed on second footprint right on DIT pcb.
-After that, MT32-DIT can be soldered or socketed on MT-32 main board.
-But for now, we just put on the DIT board right over PCM54HP IC.</p>
+After that, MT32-DIT can be soldered or socketed on MT-32 mainboard.
+But for now, we'll just put on the DIT board right over PCM54HP IC.</p>

 <h3>Learning VERILOG</h3>
 <p>I did not have any experience in designing FPGA projects, and did not knew about verilog language anything.
 But it appeared, that my pseudo-language logic described above is almost verilog-like!
 So, after few weeks, the very first working code was written: